chrislema/tips-for-later/blog/posts/people-count.md

 title: People Count
 image: "/images/matt-lamers-SPbcqTVoYqE-unsplash.jpg"
 readingTime: 3 minutes
+excerpt: "<p>This was one of those key moments when we all came downstairs for a family meeting.
+More for you guys than for mom, because she knew it right away.
+That's when I shared with you an insight.</p>"

 ---
 By the time you read this, you may not remember this moment.